“The only constant in life is change.” – Heraclitus

 Of course, they are.
 Enterprising B2B brands like Salesforce are already lending their voice to the whole digital assistant conversation.
 The cloud software company has launched Einstein Voice, which is an extension of its Einstein AI platform.

 The digital assistant allows sales managers to operate cloud services and dictating memos without touching a screen or typing anything.
-Einstein Voice can also be integrated with similar technologies to help deliver team pipeline updates, calendar appointments, and other key priorities to the team efficiently.
+Einstein Voice can also be integrated with similar technologies to efficiently deliver team pipeline updates, calendar appointments, and other key priorities to the team.

-Another exciting product called Einstein Voice Bots from Salesforce enables customers not only to build their voice-activated assistant but also to brand it accordingly and engage the end-user on any smart speaker.
+Another exciting product called Einstein Voice Bots from Salesforce enables customers to build their voice-activated assistant and brand it accordingly and engage the end-user on any smart speaker.

 Integrating voice technology into your marketing isn’t easy.

-Your content marketing and editorial strategies should reflect how business plans to leverage the technology and how invested you are in it from a content point of view.
+Your content marketing and editorial strategies should reflect how the business plans to leverage the technology and how invested you are in it from a content point of view.
 Before you take the plunge, ask yourself the following questions:

 - Are your target customers comprised of smart-home enthusiasts, early adopters who are FOMO-driven, or users from other demographics that are more likely to engage via voice than other platforms?